-1899: This point was the first fire lookout on the Umpqua National Forest and consisted of an observation point with a compass.
+1899: This point, the first fire lookout on the Umpqua National Forest consisted of an observation point with a compass.

 January 17, 1915: "I am enclosing a statement of the cost of the Black Rock Lookout Station, segregated under the different headings as requested by Mr. Shirley Buck.
 The total cost of this project as given on this statement is $129.16 less than the cost formerly recorded for this lookout station.
 It has been found upon careful examination that this amount can be charged to other projects.
 Owing to the fact that the hauling and packing this year was done for four or five projects at the same time it has been a different matter to properly divide the cost for this work between the several projects.
 Approximately $40.00 of the total cost paid out for this project was for packing sand and gravel for the concrete work."
 (Letter to District Forester from Acting Forest Supervisor, Umpqua N.F.)